rh2oman/RepData_PeerAssessment1/PA1_template.md

 newmeanstepsperintervaldata <- ddply(newactivitydata, c("interval", "weekend"),
                                      summarize, meansteps = mean(steps, na.rm = TRUE))
 ```
-Now the lattice library is called and the plot is created.
+Now the lattice library is called and a plot for both meansteps by interval for both weekdays and weekend days are created.

 ```r
 library(lattice)